Power-Components/powergrid-doc/docs/table/cell-actions-buttons.md

 These methods will add action buttons to each cell of a specific column in your Table.

-### editOnClick(hasPermission: true, fallback: 'Type here', saveOnMouseOutSide: false)
+### editOnClick(hasPermission: true, fallback: 'Type here', saveOnMouseOut: false)

 If `$hasPermission` is `true`, an "action link" will be displayed in the cell.

 If the value is null and `$fallback` is filled, the input value will receive this value.

-If `$saveOnMouseOutSide` is true, clicking anywhere outside will save the data
+If `$saveOnMouseOut` is true, clicking anywhere outside will save the data

 When the user clicks on this link, the cell is converted into an input text.